suprugafad/online-shop-back/README.md

 ______

 ## Description <a name="descr"></a>
 This project is a clothing shop.
-There are two roles of users: admin and customer.
-This application has the ability to add, update, delete and get information about users, products, carts and orders.
+This application has the following functionality: add, update, delete and get information about users, products, carts and orders.
 _____
 ## Technical requirements <a name="tech"></a>
 - Programming language - Javascript